Advancement & Opportunities

 Supply Chain Risk Management

-Our supply chain risks are identified and regularly assessed through our Enterprise Risk Management System.
+Our supply chain risks are identified and regularly assessed through our Enterprise Risk Management System under one of the Principal Risk Areas "Critical Supply Chain Failure".
 To effectively manage these supply chain risks, we collaborate with suppliers to implement mitigation measures.
-For instance, we secure the continuity of supply of goods and services by ensuring suppliers to maintain sufficient levels of safety and service critical spare parts in stock.
+For instance, we secure the continuity of supply of goods and services by ensuring suppliers to maintain sufficient levels of safety stock and service critical spare parts.

 We also work with our suppliers to explore ways to develop alternative sources of supply for proprietary spares.
 We also assess sustainability risks impacting critical suppliers based on their business nature, location, and past performance.
-Suppliers categorised as high risks are closely monitored, with appropriate follow-up actions implemented as needed.
+Suppliers categorised as high-risk are closely monitored, with appropriate follow-up actions taken as needed.

 Supply Chain Assessment and Supplier Engagement

-For new train purchases, we conduct lifecycle assessments on their performance, considering future energy use and maintenance costs, in addition to initial capital costs.
+We categorise suppliers into three groups: transport operations, property management and railway extension projects.
+Our annual spending by categories is disclosed in our Sustainability Report.
 Furthermore, we work closely with our train suppliers to monitor the manufacturing quality and assembly process and to ensure all performance indicators are achieved.
-Occasionally, we incentivise suppliers who achieve their stated performance range.
+Where appropriate, we also provide incentives to suppliers who achieve their stated performance range.

 We commit to collaborating with local schools and universities, as well as startups and the technology ecosystem to foster innovation.